 Skip to content

 The executive coaching companies market has exploded.
-The ICF estimates there are now over 100,000 professional coaches worldwide — triple the number from a decade ago.
-In Canada alone, the coaching industry generates over $300 million annually, with Toronto, Vancouver, and Calgary serving as the primary hubs.
+The International Coaching Federation estimates there are now over 100,000 professional coaches worldwide — a multiple of the population a decade ago.
+In Canada, the coaching market has grown alongside it, particularly in the major metro centres where most mid-market head offices sit.

 For CEOs and CHROs evaluating executive coaching companies, the growth of the industry is both an opportunity and a problem.
 More coaches means more options.
 It also means more noise, more credentialing confusion, and more firms that look impressive on paper but deliver little in practice.